 Malpractice is determined by NESA, and outlined in Part 1.5 of this policy.
 It essentially relates to any activity that allows students to gain an unfair advantage over others, and may result in the student receiving a zero mark.
-Use of any type of software assistance, for example AI software, is considered malpractice.
 Student malpractice in assessment tasks and examinations will be referred to the relevant head teacher, and deputy principal.
 Following a determination of malpractice, the deputy principal (or their delegate) will notify the student of the decision, and contact the parent/caregiver.

-Instances of malpractice in HSC courses will also be reported to the Register of Malpractice in HSC Assessment Tasks, which is kept and maintained by NESA.
+Instances of malpractice will also be reported to the Register of Malpractice in HSC Assessment Tasks, which is kept and maintained by NESA.